ChannelMonitoringProject/ccrew/README.md

 cp env.docker .env
 ```

-This will set the evironment varibles needed to run, including database logins, third party api keys, and the config environment.
+This will set the environment variables needed to run, including database logins, third party api keys, and the config environment.
 You will need to at least provide the `AIS_STREAM_API_KEY` by editing the `.env` file and adding it.

 ```sh